Thursday, May 28, 2020

 Services available include:

-• Educational demonstrations and hands-on workshops in food preservation and family nutrition both on site and as outreach. (learn more under the EDUCATION page)
+• Educational demonstrations and hands-on workshops in food preservation and family nutrition both on site and as outreach.

 • Activities that support local emergency food programs.
-Our Preservin' for the Hungry, for example, operates under WSDA permits to produce jams and apple sauces that can be distributed to those in need. (learn more under the SUPPORT page)
+Our Preservin' for the Hungry, for example, operates under WSDA permits to produce jams and apple sauces that can be distributed to those in need.

 • Provide use of commercial kitchens for neighborhoods and groups to hold Canning and Preserving Parties.

-Trinity Lutheran Church, Pt.
-Defiance - Ruston Senior Center, and others to provide quality programs and opportunities around food preservation.
+The Center for Food Preservation Arts works with a wide variety of agencies and community organization to provide quality programs and opportunities around food preservation.
 We promote active participation in the journey that your food takes From Seed to Shelf and Table.

 Details of our various programs can be found on the pages of this website.